Kyrin Galloway: Professional career

 On 14 July 2020, Galloway signed a three-year deal with the New Zealand Breakers of the Australian National Basketball League, with the first season as a developmental player and the next two as a fully contracted player.
 On 5 June 2021, he was added to the roster of the Franklin Bulls of the New Zealand league.
 In his first game, Galloway posted 22 points, 14 rebounds and four assists in a 118–86 loss to the Manawatu Jets.

 Following the 2021–22 NBL season, Galloway played for the Mackay Meteors of the NBL1 North.

 On 26 May 2022, Galloway signed a two-year deal with the Adelaide 36ers.

 In the 2023 NBL1 North season, Galloway helped the Ipswich Force reach the grand final series, where they defeated the Gold Coast Rollers 2–1 to win the championship.

 In the 2023–24 NBL season, Galloway averaged 5.7 points, 3.4 rebounds and finished seventh overall in the NBL for blocks, earning himself the 36ers' Most Improved Player award.

 Galloway joined the Townsville Heat for the 2024 NBL1 North season.

 On 29 April 2024, Galloway signed a two-year deal with the Cairns Taipans.

 On 21 February 2025, Galloway signed with the Iwate Big Bulls of the B.League.

 On 27 March 2025, Galloway's mutual option with the Taipans was exercised for the 2025–26 NBL season.

+On 20 June 2026, Galloway re-signed with the Taipans for the 2026–27 NBL season.